kb-dk/ds-solr/paper/experience.md

 works to which they've contributed.
 Someone made the illustrations, someone else wrote the texts.
 A third one made the graphical design.

+For a portrait photograph we have one person being the photographer, and another being the subject.
+The data on the subject can be as important as the data on the artist.

 These data are important.
 For instance the dates are used for distinguishing between people with the same name.
 (The digital phone book krak.dk lists 43 now living persons named _Søren Kierkegaard_, while _the philosopher_ died 1855).
-Another use case is how to decide whether a given object is free from copyright or not, such as when the originator has been dead for more than 75 years.
+An import use case is how to decide whether a given object is free from copyright or not, such as when the originator has been dead for more than 75 years.